VikramSinghShah/SHOPIFY-SALES-AND-CUSTOMER-FUNNEL-REPORT/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 **1. Objective:**
-To demonstrate the end-to-end process of a data analytics project, from data extraction using SQL to visualization with Power BI, suitable for inclusion in a data analyst.
+To demonstrate the end-to-end process of a data analytics project, data visualization with Power BI, suitable for inclusion in a data analyst.